 1.1 Class Location and Time:

 Distance Studies/Online

-Mondays, 10:30 AM - 1:30 PM, online delivery.
-All classes will have synchronous components.
+All classes will have synchronous components as scheduled below.
 Students are expected to have both video and audio capabilities for these sessions.
+You should arrive with your video camera on, and microphone muted.